Paradise (Morrison novel): Mavis chapter

 When Mavis returned the bathroom key, she sees a man who she believes is Frank looking at her car.
 He has let his hair grow out and is wearing a leather jacket and chains with a shirt open to the navel.
 She looks again and he's gone.
 She is worried that he recognized the car because the license plate is still the same.
 She goes out to her car and pays the attendant.
-The man appears in her rightside mirror.
+The man appears in her right side mirror.
 Mavis freaks out and drives away without thinking of what road she needed to get on.
 She becomes lost and then runs out of gas.
 She drinks alcohol that Frank had left in the car and goes to sleep.
 The next morning she gets out of the car and decides to walk and find a place to help her.
 She walks a long way and finds a house on a farm lot.
 She meets a woman outside named Connie.
 Connie is nice to her and feeds her.
 Soane Morgan comes to the house and gives Connie new sunglasses.
 Connie asks Soane to help her get gasoline for Mavis.
 Sloane takes Mavis to a gas station where a young black man takes Mavis back to her car with the gasoline.
 The man talks to Mavis and says how he thinks Connie is strange.
 She returns with her car to the house.
 She learns that it was a nun's house and a school for Indians.
 She also gets to meet Mother Mary Magna who had a light coming from her.
 She was the leader figure of the convent house.
 Mavis stayed at the convent instead of going to California; however, she left the convent off and on but she was there in 1976.
-She knew for months that there was sourness between the town and the convent ...